lilvina/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+- Semantics represents the study of language meaning.
+It's how we communicate and we use HTML tags to mark a document. <p> is a tag that represents a paragraph.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+- Display: block means the element is displayed as a block, as paragraphs and headers have always been.
+A block has whitespace above and below it.
+- Display:inline is the element that is displayed inline, inside the current block on the same line.

 3. What are the 4 areas of the box model?
+- Margin, Padding, Border, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+- Cross axis

 5. Explain why git is valuable to a team of developers.
+- Git is imporant because you can track you changes or see if you have bugs in your code.
+You can use git to commit, update, make branches, push and pull from another branch to your master branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.